Chief Cashier of the Bank of England

 The Chief Cashier of the Bank of England is the person responsible for issuing banknotes at the Bank of England and is the director of the divisions which provide the Bank of England's banking infrastructure.
 This person is known to the general public because since 1870 the Chief Cashier's signature is printed on all bank notes issued by the Bank of England.
 In 2004 a new post was created, Executive Director of Banking & Chief Cashier, incorporating the title.

-The post is currently held by Sarah John who was appointed in June 2018.
-She is the 33rd Chief Cashier since the Bank was founded in 1694.
+The post is currently held by Victoria Cleland who was appointed in March 2025, and is her second term as Chief Cashier, having previously served in the post between 2014-2018.

 Responsibilities

 The position has the following responsibilities: